 What Are the Import / Export Taxes in Colombia?

-Companies looking to trade should be aware of all the tax regulations regarding imports and exports in order to capitalize on the many attractive tax benefits that Colombia has to offer.
-To make it easier, we put together an overview.
+Companies looking at company formation in Colombia in order to trade should be aware of all the tax regulations regarding imports and exports in order to capitalize on the many attractive tax benefits that Colombia has to offer.
+To make it easier, we put together an overview of the Import Export Taxes in Colombia.

 Import / Export Taxes in Colombia – Overview of Taxes